-13.6.1 Temperature of the heat source and heat sink, and the return temperature
+13.6.1 Temperature of the heat source and heat sink, and the return-water temperature

-HTHPs operate most efficiently when the temperature lift between the heat sink and the heat source is minimised.
-Where possible, the system should deliver the coolest possible heat-sink temperature while still meeting the heating requirement.
+HTHPs operate most efficiently when the temperature lift between the heat sink and heat source is minimised.
+Where possible, the system should deliver the coolest possible water temperature, while still meeting the heating requirement.
 For example, if 60°C water satisfies the heating requirement, a heat pump that delivers 60°C water is more efficient than one that delivers 70°C water.
 Similarly, the system should use the heat source with the warmest possible temperature (for example, warm exhaust air from a dryer rather than colder ambient air).

-The return heat-sink temperature back to the heat pump is also an important design consideration for many HPWH.
-In general, a heat pump is more efficient when the heat-sink temperature increase (that is, the water temperature increase across the heat-exchanger) is greater.
-This is especially the case for carbon dioxide heat pumps, which require a relatively cool return heat-sink temperature to maintain high heating capacity and high efficiency.
+The return-water temperature back to the heat pump is also an important design consideration for many HPWH.
+In general, a heat pump is more efficient when the heat-sink-temperature increase (that is, the water temperature increase across the heat-exchanger) is greater.
+This is especially the case for CO2 heat pumps, which require a relatively cool return-water temperature to maintain high heating capacity and high efficiency.